 Looking to buy a grand piano, but don't know what to buy?
 At Carlingford Music Centre our experienced Piano Specialists can guide you through our range of grand pianos.
-We only employ Australia's leading piano tuners giving our pianos a tone and playability that is unique.
+We only employ Australia's leading piano tuners Technicians giving our pianos a higher grade tone, touch and playability that is surprisingly unique.

 A grand piano utilizes a horizontal frame & strings, with the strings extending away from the keyboard.
 The action lies beneath the strings and uses gravity as its means of return to a state of rest.